Waqar-Abid/Safari-CNN-Challenge/README.md

-# 🦁 Safari CNN Challenge - Animal Image Classifier
+# 🦁 WildNet Animal Image Classifier

 This project implements a Convolutional Neural Network (CNN) using PyTorch to classify African animals (e.g., Lion, Elephant, Zebra, Giraffe) based on images.
 The model is trained and evaluated on a custom dataset.